 Cost-Effective Weed Control in Container Nurseries.
 Strategies have been developed that can reduce hand-weeding labor costs.
 Cost savings are realized by (1) selecting the most effective herbicide, (2) applying the product uniformly, and (3) hand weeding frequently to prevent weed seed production and spread.
 Average cost savings of 39% were documented in research trials and on-farm tests.
 Results are documented and summarized in the “Cost-Effective Weed Control” fact sheets.

 Plant Invasive Risk Assessment.
 An assessment protocol for Invasive species currently sold in the nursery trade was developed by Ms. Clara Englert as part of her M.S. project.
 This project was funded by a grant from the North Carolina Nursery and Landscape Association.
 Dr. Thomas Ranney was co-advisor on this project.
-(View the assessment protocol and Thesis).
+(View the Thesis).

 Longevity of weed control in container nursery crops.
 Using bioassay methods we have shown that preemergence herbicides applied to nursery crops provide only 4 to 6 weeks control of most weeds.
 Typical re-application intervals of 8 to 12 weeks will allow weeds to emerge and establish.
 Recent research suggests that the herbicide indaziflam remains active in container substrates longer that competing products.
 This research has been supported by grants from the Horticultural Research Institute, BASF Corporation, Valent Corporation, Bayer Crop Science and OHP.
 Publications: trifluralin dissipation; Freehand residual control.